Bran Castle (a.k.a. "Dracula’s Castle”) in Transylvania was actually the summer residence of Queen Marie. Photo: Shutterstock

 Prime picnic spot

-May, June, and September see prime weather and the fewest crowds.
-The second half of April and first half of October can also be good, but there is a chance of rain and some colder days.
+April and October are also good times to visit, though there is a chance of rain and some colder days.

 Bucharest gets very crowded in summer.
 In August in particular, many Romanians are traveling, so traffic is crazy and the main sights are mobbed.

-November and December tend to be gray, making for a drab landscape.
+November through March tend to be gray, making for a drab urban landscape.

 Raluca can arrange for the archive of a history museum to be opened, revealing archaeological discoveries that aren’t on exhibit.
 Your docent is the very archaeologist who is researching these pieces and can best explain their significance.